amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### SauceLabs / BrowserStack / LambdaTest Integration

-`SauceLabs`, `BrowserStack` and `lambdatest` specific code has been added in the `wdio.sauce.conf.js`, `wdio.browserstack.conf.js` and `wdio.lambdatest.conf.js` under the /test/config folder.
+`SauceLabs`, `BrowserStack` and `lambdatest` specific code has been added in the `wdio.sauce.conf.ts`, `wdio.browserstack.conf.ts` and `wdio.lambdatest.conf.ts` under the /test/config folder.
 You just need to provide your SauceLabs/BrowserStack/LambdaTest credentials in the config file.
 To run test on SauceLabs, execute command `npm run test-sauce` to run test on BrowserStack `npm run test-browserstack`, to run test on LambdaTest `npm run test-lambdatest`.

 ### Logs